fnichol/names/README.md

 curl -sSf https://fnichol.github.io/names/install.sh | sudo sh
 ```

-A [nightly] release built from `HEAD` of the master branch is available which
+A [nightly] release built from `HEAD` of the main branch is available which can
-can also be installed:
+also be installed:

 ```sh
 curl -sSf https://fnichol.github.io/names/install.sh \